 To get there, take either the Kalba or Fujairah (Sheikh Khalifa Highway) from the west or drive down the east coast from the north-east and look at for signs once you near Fujairah.
 Once you come off the main road, there is a paved road most of the way although some parts have been destroyed by rainfall.
 It does turn to a narrow road further up at the edge of the mountain but only the very faint-hearted might need to look the other way.
 On the way up, you’ll pass through a small village and then al Hayl Dam which is also a great picnic spot and a farming area.
 Watch out for the donkeys on the way.

-You don’t really need a 4WD to get to the fort but if you have one, you can venture further into the valleys but make sure you’re prepared as there will be no phone signal further down.
+You don’t really need a 4WD to get to Al Hayl Fort but if you have one, you can venture further into the valleys but make sure you’re prepared as there will be no phone signal further down.
 (The road to Al Hayl is paved but it has been damaged in a couple of short stretches and is just very small rocks.)

-Al Hayl is definitely a place not to be missed for those interested in the history of the region.
+Al Hayl Fort and Square is definitely a place not to be missed for those interested in the history of the region.

 Ziolkowski, M. C. (1998).
 A study of the petroglyphs from Wadi al-Hayl, Fujairah, United Arab Emirates (1).
 Arabian Archaeology and Epigraphy, 9A Study of Petroglyphs from Wadi al Hayl, Fujairah, United Arab Emirates.
 Michele C. Ziolkowski.
 Arabian Archaeology and Epigraphy.